'Scum of the earth': Drug victims face Purdue Pharma owners

 Theresa's and David's expressions remained largely neutral as people spoke on video about the pain of losing children after years of trying to get them adequate treatment, about their own journeys through addiction, and about caring for babies born into withdrawal and screaming in pain.

 Under court rules, the Sacklers were not allowed to respond to the victims, who were selected by lawyers for creditors in the case.
-Some victims addressed the Sacklers from a law office in New York; others were at their homes around the country.
+Some victims spoke from a law office in New York; others were at their homes or offices around the country.

 “I’m angry, I’m pissed, but I move on," Adams said.
 "Because our society lost a person who could have made so many more contributions. ...
 You took so much from us, but we plan to, through our faith in God, move forward.”

 Thursday was Richard Sackler's 77th birthday, according to public records.
-Later this month, Nelson said, she and her husband will visit the cemetery on what would have been Brian's 34th birthday.
+Later this month, Nelson said, she and her husband will visit the cemetery on what would have been Bryan's 34th birthday.

 “I understand today’s your birthday, Richard, how will you be celebrating?" she said.
 “I guarantee it won’t be in the cemetery. ...
 You have truly benefitted from the death of children.
 You are scum of the earth.”